 Leadership and Social Change Residential College

-The Leadership and Social Change Residential College (LSCRC) is an academic leadership studies and development program maintained through a collaborative effort of the Department of Agricultural, Leadership, and Community Education in the College of Agriculture and Life Sciences and Housing and Residence Life and the Leadership Education Collaborative in Student Affairs.
+The Leadership and Social Change Residential College (LSCRC) is an academic leadership studies and development program maintained through a collaborative effort of the Department of Agricultural, Leadership, and Community Education in the College of Agriculture and Life Sciences and Housing and Residence Life and VT Engage in Student Affairs.

 LSCRC residents participate in courses and co-curricular activities that foster student understanding of comprehensive historical and social leadership theories and guides students to discover and reflect on their own unique individual strengths and leadership style.
 The LSCRC promotes leadership as a collaborative process and affords students the opportunity to explore leadership in different contexts through peer collaboration, faculty mentoring, and engagement with campus and community leaders.

 Located in O’Shaughnessy Hall, a co-ed residence hall, the LSCRC is open to individuals from all majors and provides an environment conducive for both individual and collaborative academic study.
 Following the residential college model, the LSCRC encourages responsibility, curiosity, and growth for all of its students through community-building activities and engagement with a faculty principal--C.L.
 Bohannon--who serves as a mentor and advisor for students.
 Students in the LSCRC play an active role in the governance and strategic direction of the community and students in the LSCRC have the opportunity to fulfill a variety of leadership roles to foster the continual growth of the community.

 Students in the LSCRC are required to take two three-credit courses, one in the fall and one in the spring of their first year.
 These courses offer an introduction to the basic principles of leadership theory and application.